RxnRover/RxnRover/docs/source/dev_resources/tutorials/new_vipm_package/index.rst

 Build and Share the Package
 ---------------------------

-1. Once configuration is complete, click :guilabel:`Build Package(Arrow)` in the VIPM toolbar.
+1. Once configuration is complete, click :guilabel:`Build Package` in the VIPM toolbar.
 2. The output ``.vip`` file will be generated in your chosen directory.
 3. Run the ``.vip`` file to install and test the package using VIPM.